Andrettin/Wyrmsun/readme.txt

 - Added Germanic Skutan (unit graphics by b_o).
 - Organic units can now have personal traits (i.e. strong, weak, keen) which affect their stats.
 - Units' gray hair variation is now linked to the "old" trait.
+- Wyrm's "vicious" icon variation is now linked to the "vicious" trait.

 * Upgrades
 - Added germanic bronze shield upgrade (graphics by Leo).